katel85/pands-project2021-/README.md

 - Petal_length and petal_width are the most useful features to identify various flower types.
 - While Setosa can be easily identified (linearly separable), Virginica and Versicolor have some overlap (almost linearly separable).
-- We can find “lines” and “if-else” conditions to build a simple model to classify the flower types.